Skip to content

 For a complete example, see Installing virtual hosts for Drupal sites.
 (This example is for Drupal, but similar steps should work for CiviCRM Standalone - simply adjust the DocumentRoot and ServerName.)

-nginx: Configure a virtual-host on Debian-based platform
+nginx: Configure a virtual-host on Debian-based server

 In most Linux distributions, the web server runs with a special user+group (such as www-data or www).
-You must specifically grant access for this user to manage data folders.

-chmod g+rwX -R web/upload data
+chmod g+rwX -R private public ext

-chgrp -R www-data web/upload data
+chgrp -R www-data private public ext

+Step 8.
 Run the installer

 The installer verifies requirements, prepares the database, and initializes the configuration file.
 You may run the installer through the web interface (which is simpler) or the command-line interface (which has more options).